Joey Gallo Player Props: Twins vs. Orioles

 Joey Gallo At The Plate

-- Gallo has picked up an RBI in 24.6% of his games this season, with two or more RBI in 9.8% of his games.
+- Gallo has picked up an RBI in 25.8% of his games this year, with two or more RBI in 9.7% of his games.
 He has also produced three or more runs in four contests.

-- He has scored in 22 games this year, with multiple runs three times.
+- He has scored a run in 23 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.